rhyolight/travis-foreman/README.md

         console.log(builds);
     });

-This prints all the currently runnint Travis-CI builds for Mozilla:
+This prints all the currently running Travis-CI builds for Mozilla:

     { commonplace: [],
       'treeherder-service':